| Quick Start Guide | |

 Now, if you run the application, you should see the following:

-Now that we’ve implemented the InputMasks, we’ll review how to set the mask and prompt characters for the controls.
+Now let's ensure users don't submit incomplete data.
 In this sample, we want to define a mask and prompt characters for the phone number and social security number inputs.
-We’re going to modify the markup for both of these InputMasks:
+We're going to modify the markup for both of these InputMasks:

 methods: {